nuuuwan/lk_parliament_docs/tests/data/en.md

     1. In addition to the provisions enshrined in Articles 148, 149, 150, 151 and 152 of the Constitution, the provisions of this Act, any regulation, and directive made thereunder, unless specifically excluded from this Act, shall apply to the management of the public finance.

     2. The provisions of this Act shall apply to the entities and persons specified below -
-        - ( a ) the following entities (hereinafter referred to as the “public entities”): -
+        a. the following entities (hereinafter referred to as the “public entities”): -

-        - (i) budgetary entities;
+        i. budgetary entities;
             - (ii) Statutory Funds and Trusts to which public finances   are allocated;
             - (iii) State-Owned Enterprises; and
             - (iv) Provincial Councils, Provincial Ministries, Provincial Departments, other Institutions functioning under the Provincial Councils, and Local Authorities in terms of the relevant written laws;

-        - ( b ) Officers and employees of public entities to whom a power or duty is conferred, delegated or assigned under this Act or any regulation made thereunder, including a Chief Accounting Officer, Accounting Officer or a competent authority referred to in Part VI of this Act.
+        b.
+Officers and employees of public entities to whom a power or duty is conferred, delegated or assigned under this Act or any regulation made thereunder, including a Chief Accounting Officer, Accounting Officer or a competent authority referred to in Part VI of this Act.

     3. Every public entity and persons referred to in subsection (2) in respect of which this Act applies, shall notwithstanding anything to the contrary in the provisions of any other written law, comply with the provisions of this Act in managing public funds allocated to or levied by any such public entity under any written law.
         - PART II

 4. **Powers, duties and functions of the Minister of Finance under this Act** -
     1. The Minister to whom the subject of Finance has been assigned under Article 44 or 45 of the Constitution (in this Act referred to as the “Minister of Finance”) shall in addition to the powers conferred under Article 150 of the Constitution,  be responsible for  –
-        - ( a ) developing policies that achieve fiscal sustainability and effective management of fiscal risks including the identification of the sources of fiscal risks and  publication of information in relation to the same;
+        a. developing policies that achieve fiscal sustainability and effective management of fiscal risks including the identification of the sources of fiscal risks and  publication of information in relation to the same;

-        - ( b ) ensuring compliance with the fiscal responsibility requirements under Part III of this Act;
+        b. ensuring compliance with the fiscal responsibility requirements under Part III of this Act;

-        - ( c ) managing the preparation of the annual budget and monitoring its implementation along with the overall supervision on collecting revenues, management of the expenditure, public debt and the Government’s cash and liquidity position;
+        c. managing the preparation of the annual budget and monitoring its implementation along with the overall supervision on collecting revenues, management of the expenditure, public debt and the Government’s cash and liquidity position;

-        - ( d ) the general  oversight of all the financial operations of the Government along with the extent of the financial oversight in relation to the State-Owned Enterprises, as may be prescribed; and
+        d. the general  oversight of all the financial operations of the Government along with the extent of the financial oversight in relation to the State-Owned Enterprises, as may be prescribed; and

-        - ( e ) the implementation of provisions of this Act.
+        e. the implementation of provisions of this Act.

     2. The Minister of Finance shall  -
-        - ( a ) carry out any other  powers  and functions assigned to the Minister of Finance by this Act or any other written law; and
+        a. carry out any other  powers  and functions assigned to the Minister of Finance by this Act or any other written law; and

-        - ( b ) be accountable to Parliament for the effective application of the provisions of this Act and regulations made under this Act.
+        b. be accountable to Parliament for the effective application of the provisions of this Act and regulations made under this Act.

     3. The Minister of Finance may, by Order published in the  Gazette , delegate to the Secretary to the Treasury any power conferred on the Minister of Finance by this Act except under subsection (1) of section 28, subsection (3) of section 32, subsection (4) of section 39, section 56 and section 67, subject to the conditions, reservations and restrictions, as may be specified in that Order.